 Unless sale contracts are prepared by competent real estate lawyers – and even on many occasions when they are – there can be differences of opinion as to exactly what a particular contract provision is intended to provide.
 The buyer contends that a contract was has a particular meaning while the seller asserts the opposite.

 If this situation arises, the parties need the best advice as to their positions to be able to make an informed decision about how to resolve the dispute, hopefully well before the matter comes before a court.
-See this example of a litigated contract interpretation dispute.

 Can you terminate an off-the-plan disputes contract?